 A temporary scheme (Accelerated Loss Relief for Companies) allowing companies to claim back corporate tax paid last year against losses anticipated this year has been introduced in Ireland.

 This scheme, according to the Government, is intended to increase cash flow for companies that are now loss-making as a direct result of the measures put in place due to Covid-19.
 The measure will allow companies to estimate their trading losses this year and immediately carry back up to 50% of these losses against profits made in the preceding accounting period.

 Under the legislation, companies are allowed to submit claims for losses based on what’s known as “reasonable best estimate”.
-Guidance issued by Revenue states that, a company will be regarded as having made a best estimate where a genuine attempt has been made to calculate the loss based on all the information available to the company at the time of the claim.
+Guidance issued by Revenue states that a company will be regarded as having made the best estimate where a genuine attempt has been made to calculate the loss based on all the information available to the company at the time of the claim.

 When Claims Can Be Made

 An interim claim may be made four months after the beginning of the specified accounting period and up to five months after the end of that period.

 An unlimited number of revisions can be made by the company to its interim claim as the accounting period progresses and as mentioned above, up to five months after its end also.
 Revisions can include increasing its interim claim where the company estimates that its loss for the specified accounting period will be greater than the amount previously expected.

 A claim is made through a revision to the prior year’s corporate tax return (CTI).
 There is no supporting documentation needed when submitting the return.
 However, Revenue may seek documentation to substantiate the claim at a later date.